 Coverage can vary, and it's important to know the specific details of different plans.

-Because of the Affordable Care Act, most traditional health care plans must cover the same basic services—such as preventive care, hospital care, mental health care, and maternity care.
+Most traditional health care plans must cover the same basic services—such as preventive care, hospital care, mental health care, and maternity care.
 But some services, like chiropractic, dental, and vision care, may not be fully covered.